 - a.
 Introduction and Problem Statement.
-Provide a succinct description of the water quality problem addressed by the project: - i.
+Provide a succinct description of the NPS water quality problem addressed by the project: - i.
 Identify the waterbody(ies), NPS pollutant(s), source(s) of concern and extent of the problem; - ii.
 Summarize and reference any data that documents the problem; - iii.
 Provide pertinent watershed information (e.g., land use, human activities, ecosystem characteristics, hydrology, etc.); - iv.
-If applicable, describe how the project supports an existing or planned watershed plan or TMDL; and - v.
+Describe how the project supports an existing or planned watershed plan or contributes to the development of a WB, and - v.
 Provide a map that clearly delineates the project area.
 Attach the project map as a separate electronic document when emailing the Grant Proposal E-Form.

 - b.
-Goals.
+Goals and objectives.
 Define the overall goal(s) of the project. - c.
 Tasks.
 Describe the specific project activities that will be completed: - i.
-Provide a detailed description of the methods used to complete the tasks; - ii.
+Provide a detailed description of the methods used to complete the tasks: - ii.
 State the specific roles and responsibilities of all organizations or agencies involved with the project; - iii.
 Describe the extent of public involvement and/or awareness with regard to the project; - iv.
 Under each task description, list all deliverables produced at task completion; and - v.
 Provide the estimated number of hours each staff position will perform by task.